na-na-hi/renget/archive/cgldutchthread.md

 - [🇧🇪 Atsusacon](https://www.atsusacon.be): Announced they will skip 2024 due to a lack of staff members and aim to return in 2025.
 - [🇳🇱 El Mundo Fantasia](https://twilight-fantasy-productions.nl/twilight-evenementen/elmundofantasia2023/): Haven't announced a date yet.
 - [🇳🇱 Imaginarium Festival](https://www.imaginarium-festival.nl/): A fantasy event that's currently undergoing a takeover to restructure themselves into a (non-profit) foundation with the goal to expand.
 Have stated they will return in 2024. [(source)](https://www.imaginarium-festival.nl/nieuws/52).
-- [🇳🇱 NishiCon](https://nishicon.nl): Are aiming for April 2024 after postponing their 2023 edition.
-No further details are available.
 - [🇳🇱 OpaTullyCon](https://www.youtube.com/watch?v=yqhKGBWvyqM): Exclusive convention for boomers.

 ####Other Convention stuff